adamsilver/fdpb/05-an-inbox.md

 ### Menu Types

-When there is enough space, we should just lay out the submit buttons to make them available to users at all times.
+When there's enough space, we should just lay out the submit buttons to make them available to users at all times.
 On desktop, there's usually more space, but even then, there could be other components that take up space, such as Gmail's array of tool bars:

 ![Gmail Toolbar](./images/05/gmail-toolbars.png)